 The information below is extracted from the library’s Circulation of Library Material Policy.
 You may choose to view the policy in its entirety, as passed by the Board of Library Trustees.

 My Library Card and Account

 If you live, work, go to school, or own property in Ohio you can get a free Shaker Library card.
 To receive your card, you must present proof of your current address and a valid form of government-issued photo ID.
 A parent or legal guardian must present ID and assume financial responsibility for the account of a minor.

 Protect your library card as you would a credit card.
 You are responsible for all materials checked out on your card.
 If your card is lost or stolen, report it immediately.

 To prevent loss of library materials and to protect you from fraudulent use of your library card, you must present a library card or a valid form of government-issued photo ID to check out items or get account information.

 You can borrow material from Shaker Library as well as from any library in the CLEVNET system, a consortium of more than 40 library systems across 12 counties in northern Ohio.

-- Visit the library catalog and select Login to My CLEVNET.
-If this is your first visit, you will be prompted to select a username and password.
-Once your account is created you will be able to log in with either your username or library card number.
+- Visit the library catalog and select My Account.
+You will be prompted for your library card number and PIN/Password.
 For more information see online help.